Home / FAQ

 How do I become a foster parent?

 The process to begin is simple.
-Click here to complete the information form and we will follow up about your interest and walk you through the next steps.
+Complete the information form and we will follow up about your interest and walk you through the next steps.

 Can I become a foster parent if I live in a state outside of Centerstone’s service area?

 You must live within our service area to participate in Centerstone’s foster care program.
-Our service area includes Indiana and Tennessee.
+Our Foster Care service area includes areas in and around Indiana and Tennessee.

 Can I become a foster parent if I have a health condition or disability?